 In the wake of the murders of George Floyd, Breonna Taylor and Ahmaud Arbery in 2020, among other (on-going) acts of violence against African Americans in the U.S., members of IASSIST felt compelled to gather materials that can help all of us better recognize, acknowledge and combat inherent racial bias.
-These members formed the Anti-Racism Resources Action Group in December of that year to compile the resources linked here.
+These members formed this group and compiled the resources linked here.

-The group is also collecting essays to briefly summarize [varying national perspectives about collecting data by race] (https://github.com/iassist/content/antiracismresources/essays).
+Essays and webinars that briefly summarize varying national perspectives about collecting data by race.

 Please note: These resources will be reviewed periodically for their usage statistics.
 When usage drops, these resources will be retired.